-This article will explore the features of an Elective Residency Visa, the application process, requirements, the benefits of being an Italian elective residence visa holder, and more.
+This article will explore the features of an Elective Residency Visa, the application process, requirements, the benefits of holding an Italian Elective Residency Visa, and more.

 - Live in Italy full-time: This visa is designed for people who genuinely want to live in Italy year-round.
 If you’re looking for the best places to retire in Italy, this visa allows you to establish residency by spending at least 183 days per year in the country to maintain your status.